joshbrew/cameraId/README.md

 # Mobile Build

-For android with the capacitor dependencies installed:
+For android with the capacitor dependencies installed and the latest android studio installation:

 `npx cap sync`

-`npx cap run android`
+`npx cap open android`

 or for ios